Mass transfer in eccentric black hole - neutron star mergers: Potential consequences

 The periodic perturbations at pericenter passage can affect the neutron star as well as the mass-transfer stream and the debris disk.
-Each orbit's onset of mass transfer will likely trigger a shattering of the neutron star crust, which may potentially lead to electromagnetic transients \citep{Tsang:2011ad,Penner:2011br,Most:2024eig}.
+If the crust can re-form as the neutron star goes through apocenter, each orbit's onset of mass transfer will likely trigger a shattering of the neutron star crust, which may potentially lead to electromagnetic transients \citep{Tsang:2011ad,Penner:2011br,Most:2024eig}.
 Additionally, strong deformations of the star away from axisymmetry can be induced near black hole passages \citep{East:2011xa}, which may further complicate the mass-loss picture during the final orbits.
 Such deformations may also excite f-modes at every pericenter fly-by \citep{Chirenti:2016xys,Rosofsky:2018vyg}.

 The last complication is that, after $\sim 300$ binary orbits, the remnant neutron star merges with the black hole.
 What happens to the matter delivered in advance can only be ascertained by a calculation including all these effects; such an effort is far beyond the present paper's scope.
 The options include everything from quick capture into the (enlarged) black hole to mixture with additional matter drawn from the neutron star during the merger proper.